 Should you rotate a memory foam mattress?

 Usually, yes.
-Most memory foam mattresses are one-sided, so rotation is the normal maintenance move, not flipping.
-Generic guidance often falls around every 6 to 12 months, but the care guide matters more than any rule of thumb because some designs are directional or brand-specific.
+Most memory foam mattresses are one-sided, so rotation is the normal maintenance move.
+A common fallback is every 6 to 12 months, but the care guide matters more than any rule of thumb.

 Can you flip a pillow-top mattress?